 Sealing granite is a relatively simple process and can be done by a professional or by homeowners.
 Before sealing, it is important to know the makeup of your stone, so check with your fabricator and/or installation documentation to make sure you select the correct product and sealing process.
 If you have questions about how often you should seal your granite, call us at 316-946-0530.

-Lastly, never use vinegar or citrus solutions such as lemon or orange for cleaning marble.
+Avoid contact with acids.
+Never use vinegar or citrus solutions such as lemon or orange for cleaning marble.
 In fact, avoid contact with these substances altogether.
 Marble is very sensitive to acids.
 They can eat into the surface leaving discoloration and rough spots.
-You’ll hear the term, “etching” a lot when learning about marble.
-Etching is a corrosive chemical reaction that occurs when an acids interact with the stone.
-If cause physical damage to the stone.
-You can more in our Marble FAQ.
+You’ll hear the term “etching” a lot when learning about marble.
+Etching is a corrosive chemical reaction that occurs when acids interact with the stone.
+It causes physical damage to the stone.
+You can learn more in our Marble FAQ.

 Marble and soapstone are often used in luxury home design.
 Both stones are suitable for kitchen, bath or bar countertops.
 While they both offer class and elegance, the color and style of the stones are likely to be the deciding factor for most consumers.

 Marble is generally white or grey with darker gray veins.
 While there are some black marble products on the market, they are less common than traditional marble, and often not available locally.
 Traditional marble is known for its brightness, and shiny finish.